As of 1st of July 2021, any company selling goods to EU customers had to comply with significant new VAT regulations.

 Launching the single OSS EU VAT return

-Sellers holding stock in other EU countries will not benefit from the OSS single return simplification, mainly because they must remain VAT registered in each country where they hold stock.
-This applies to those sellers using the Amazon FBA program as well.
+Sellers holding stock in other EU countries will not benefit from the OSS single return simplification, mainly because they must remain VAT registered in each country where they hold stock which applies to those sellers using the Amazon FBA program.

-Sellers can continue to declare sales to customers in their own country through their existing domestic VAT return.
-OSS may also be used to report cross-border B2C traditional services and specific domestic sales facilitated by marketplaces.
+Sellers can continue to declare any sales to customers in their own country through their existing domestic VAT return.
+You may also use OSS to report cross-border B2C traditional services and specific domestic sales facilitated by marketplaces.

 For UK traders, only those who operate under the terms of the Northern Ireland Protocol are VAT-registered and sell goods that total more than £8,818 (€10,000) per year to consumers in EU Countries from Northern Ireland eligible to register for the OSS.